pymc-devs/pymc-examples/examples/case_studies/nyc_bym.myst.md

 +++

 The spatial data comes in the form of an [edgelist](https://en.wikipedia.org/wiki/Edge_list).
-Beside adjacency matrices, edgelists are the other popular technique for representing spatial data on computers.
+Beside adjacency matrices, edgelists are the other popular technique for representing areal data on computers.
 An edgelist is a pair of lists that stores information about the edges in a graph.
 Suppose that i and j are the names of two nodes.
 If node i and node j are connected, then one list will contain i and the other will contain j on the same row.
 For example, in the dataframe below, node 1 is connected to node 1452 as well as node 1721.

 ```{code-cell} ipython3
 try: